 National Hurricane Center

-reflects a plausible worst case scenario.
+reflects a reasonable worst case scenario.
 The experimental forecast above is the total water forecast that is expected to occur.

 Forecasts for the New Jersey Atlantic Coast at Atlantic City (ocean front) (IN MLLW) are issued routinely year-round.

 Vertical Datum references a tidal datum (MLLW)...for more information see